Weddings & Vow

 What about hurricanes and tropical storms?

-In the event of a likely storm, your deposit and balance can be used towards another date within the year.
+In the event of a likely hurricane or tropical storm, your deposit and balance can be used towards another date within a year.
 We can also be proactive and flexible if moving the date a day earlier or a few days later will help.
 This is the only time a date can be moved.
 Remember, we are a barrier Island, meaning that we evacuate during hurricanes which include hotels on the beaches.
-We all pretty much live on the beach or one of the other islands.
 Hurricanes are not an every year thing.

 Are the beaches crowded?
 I want a private area.

 Yes, the beaches can be crowded.
 We have no private beaches.
-Morning weddings have the best potential of fewer crowds.
-90 minutes before sunset can be less crowded but then you have the risk of potential rain.
+Morning weddings have the best potential for fewer crowds.
+90 minutes before sunset can be less crowded.
 Holidays, weekends, spring break, and summer will be more crowded.
 Nov-Jan is typically the best time unless we are having summer-like temps.
-You will most likely have people in the background, umbrellas etc. As stated earlier, we do light photoshopping, this will not include taking everything out.
+You will most likely have people in the background, umbrellas, etc. We do light photoshopping, this will not include taking everything out.

 Do you do sunset weddings?